Are You Overpaying for Fulfillment? 5 Hidden Fees to Watch

 WFS vs. Walmart-Compatible 3PLs

-Walmart Fulfillment Services (WFS) is the default choice.
+Walmart Fulfillment Services (WFS) is one of Walmart’s primary fulfillment options, alongside seller fulfillment through another B2C U.S. warehouse with returns capability.
 It’s streamlined and deeply integrated.
 But WFS doesn’t work for every ecommerce seller.
 In these cases, outsourcing fulfillment to a third-party logistics provider (3PL) can address specific business and fulfillment needs, offering greater flexibility and control.

 Why?
 Because you give up control—over your inventory management, your branding, and sometimes even your pricing flexibility.